johnalison/WorkingPhilosophy/PerfectionNotRequired.md

 - Self-test: Can really tell if you understand something by going through the pain of explaining it in your own words.
 (Not as easy as re-reading.
 Less comfortable. but worth the work)

 - "Not ignorance, but ignorance or ignorance is the death of knowledge" - Alfred Whithead

+- Dont try to be right, try to be less wrong.
+  - One big mistake people repeatedly make is focusing on proving themselves right, instead of focusing on achieving the best outcome.
+This is the wrong side of right.